linux-lock/bpflock/README.md

 or deactivate those same USB interfaces.**

-**Of course protecting machines from attackers with unlimited physicall access and able to perform different scenarios is a lost case.**
+**Of course protecting machines from attackers with unlimited physicall access that allows to perform different scenarios is a lost case.**